chowdary0808/legal-ai-assistant/README.md

 This README gives a complete overview of the project, setup steps, architecture, and usage so that anyone—developer can understand and run the system.

+##  Summary

+The **Legal AI Assistant** is a full-stack RAG-powered chatbot that provides accurate answers to common legal questions.
+It retrieves relevant information from a curated FAQ dataset using **ChromaDB semantic search**, builds context with embeddings, and generates detailed responses through **Groq's Llama-3.1-70B** model.
+The backend is built with **Django + REST Framework**, while the frontend uses **React, Vite, and Tailwind** for a modern UI.

+The system includes real-time legal Q&A, source citations, logging of all user queries, and an analytics dashboard—designed to demonstrate end-to-end skills in **full-stack engineering + AI/RAG systems**.

 ## Project Overview

 This project is a **Legal Question Answering Chatbot** designed for full‑stack evaluation.